project-fika/Fika-Dedicated/README.md

-# Fika-Dedicated
+# Fika-Headless
-BepInEx plugin for hosting a Fika game using a dedicated client.
+BepInEx plugin for hosting a Fika game using a headless client.

 Requires Fika-Plugin.